This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 TIPS FROM NELI’S KITCHEN

-Do you need to use cold rice?
+Do you need to use cold rice for fried rice?

 ground beef fried rice recipe served in a bowl

-More Rice Recipes
+More Ground Beef Recipes

 If you enjoyed this Beef Fried Rice recipe or any other recipe on my blog, please leave a ⭐ star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!